Understanding the Cost Breakdown of Laminated Beams: Pricing, Labor, Material, and Equipment

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 That's the labor category itself.
 Moving off to the right in the next group of columns, you have the material cost unit and the material amount.
-Each of those are also a multiplier off of the quantity of four each.
+Each of those is also a multiplier off of the quantity of four each.

 Learn Construction Estimating